datagrok-ai/public/packages/DevTools/README.md

 - individual tests can be run by double click
 - you can run all tests at once using `Run all` button on the ribbon
 - package, category or test can be run by putting the corresponding url into address bar of the browser.
 The format is the following `your_server_name/apps/DevTools/TestManager/package_name/category_name/test_name`
-Progress bar on the bottom of the page will show the percentage of completed tests.
-Also you will see the progress icon opposite to active test/category/package which will end up in result icon after completion.
+ You will see the progress icon opposite to active test/category/package which will end up in result icon after completion.
 In case at least one test fails within category or package the fail icon will be shown.

 ![Running tests](./img/running_tests.gif)

+Progress bar on the bottom of the page will show the percentage of completed tests.
 ![Progress bar](./img/test_manager_progress_bar.png)

 ### Reviewing results